It’s raining and the weatherman says it’s going to continue raining.

 Watch out for downed power lines in flood-affected areas.
 If you see one, stay back 10 meters or the length of a school bus and call 9-1-1 and your local electric utility to report it.

-“Maybe electrical shock or electrocution is not the first thing we think of when dealing with a flooded basement, room or even an outdoor area,” says John Flanagan, Vice President of Birnie Electric and Birnie HOME SAFE, “…but it’s the most important thing you should consider before you step foot in these flooded areas.”
+“Maybe electrical shock or electrocution is not the first thing we think of when dealing with a flooded basement, room or even an outdoor area,” says Tim Birnie President of Birnie Electric and Birnie Home Safe, “…but it’s the most important thing you should consider before you step foot in these flooded areas.”

-Flanagan, a licensed electrician himself, further explains that electrical equipment and wiring that is exposed to water may be hazardous if re-energized without proper evaluation or replacement by a licensed electrical contractor (LEC).
+Birnie says that electrical equipment and wiring that is exposed to water may be dangerous if re-energized (powered again) without proper evaluation or replacement by a licensed electrical contractor (LEC).

 “If your outlets, for example, have been exposed to water and you touch one, or you try to plug something into one, that current can travel through your body and cause life threatening injury,” he says.

 Anyone who enters a flooded area can become the path of least resistance – an easier route for the electrical current to travel.

-But it’s not just the dangerous shock that you should be worried about.
-The minerals in the flood water can compromise your home’s electrical.
-These minerals create a chemical reaction with the copper or aluminum systems in your home which results in corrosion, deterioration and mineral deposits to get embedded into the wire.
+But it’s not just the shock that you should be worried about.
+The minerals in flood water can compromise your home’s electrical, explains Tim Birnie.
+These minerals create a chemical reaction with the copper or aluminum wiring which results in corrosion, deterioration and mineral deposits to get embedded into the wire.
 All of these side effects can create more resistance in the circuit which heightens the fire risk.

-Birnie HOME SAFE, a division of Birnie Electric, has serviced hundreds of homes and made countless house calls after heavy rainfalls.
+Birnie Home Safe, a division of Birnie Electric, has serviced hundreds of homes after heavy rainfalls.
 The LEC urges everyone to exercise caution when dealing with a flooded basement:

 1. Do not step into a flooded basement, or room, if water may be in contact with electrical outlets, appliances or cords, call your electric utility to shut off power at the meter.